 Tanzania Top Destinations

 The immense crater of Ngorongoro is teeming with lions, zebra, buffalo, black rhino and hippos, while flamingos and migratory birds throng to the region following the rains.
-Apart from the diverse landscapes to explore in Ngorongoro Conservation Area, the nearby archaeological site at Olduvai Gorge has uncovered human and animal fossils revealing our ancestor’s history.
+Apart from the diverse landscapes to explore in Ngorongoro Conservation Area, the nearby archaeological site at Olduvai Gorge has unearthed some of the earliest hominid fossils.

 There are few islands in Africa as alluring as Zanzibar, whose exotic history of Omani Sultans and Portuguese colonisers are most visually displayed in the magnificent architecture of Stone Town.
 Explore the island’s spice farms, relax on its pristine beaches and dive the surrounding archipelago’s coral reefs, rich in marine life.